JackInSightsV2/Semantic-Media-Compression/07-technical-architecture/technical-system-overview.md

 **Quality Assurance**: How to maintain semantic fidelity across compression and regeneration cycles **Scalability**: How to process and regenerate content at commercial scale with acceptable costs

 **Critical AI Accuracy Requirements**: The entire concept depends on achieving AI model accuracies far beyond current capabilities.
 Current models struggle with consistent character representation, cultural nuance, and semantic fidelity across long-form content.
 Most critically, current AI lacks the sophistication to detect and recreate the subtle layers of human expression - micro-expressions, body language nuances, vocal inflections, and cultural communication patterns - that carry significant semantic meaning and determine whether regenerated content feels authentic and culturally appropriate.

-Significant breakthroughs in AI understanding and generation are required for this to work at production quality.
+**However**: Phase 1 (human-readable JSON with existing AI) is achievable today for short-form content, proving the concept while building toward future capabilities.

 ## Detailed Technical Analysis